stefanpetrovic/autoconfig/README.md

 Example `pteam:axelot`.

-The function for Component creation in Powershell - [CreateRepositories](https://github.com/Security-Phoenix-demo/autoconfig/blob/main/Power%20Shell%20script/providers/Phoenix.ps1)
-The function for Component creation in Python - [CreateRepositories](https://github.com/Security-Phoenix-demo/autoconfig/blob/main/Python%20script/providers/Phoenix.py)
+The function for Component creation is [CreateRepositories](Phoenix.ps1).

 ## Deployed Applications